 2. Capturing: Waiting for your dog to offer a behavior naturally, then clicking and treating it.
 This is perfect for behaviors that are hard to lure, like a head tilt, a stretch (which you can name "bow"), or settling on a mat.

-First Cues to Teach
+Essential First Cues

 Start with foundational behaviors to build a strong training relationship.
 Here are quick plans for five essential first cues.